Mileage Tax Relief Calculator

 If you are making a mileage claim for more than one tax year at the same time you can include it on the same P87 form.

-The P87 can be completed and submitted online or filled in online and posted to HMRC.
+The P87 can be filled in online so it can be downloaded and posted to HMRC.

 If you have other allowable work expenses that are not related to mileage you should include them on the same claim form.